-2012 through 30 June 2013) because spring wolf population estimate was below the intensive management objective.

-J) An habitat management program funded by the Department or from other sources is currently active in this IM area: Yes
+The program was temporarily suspended in RY2012 and RY2015 because spring wolf population estimates were below the intensive management objective. - J) An habitat management program funded by the Department or from other sources is currently active in this IM area: Yes

-The Alphabet Hills Prescribed Burn plan is active and will be implemented given prescription conditions.
+The Alphabet Hills Prescribed Burn plan is active and will be implemented when prescription conditions are met.